 Iceland In A Campervan

 Iceland, a pristine marvel in its own right.
 With glaciers, fjords, impeccable scenery at every turn, Iceland has quickly become a tourist hotspot and understandably so.
 With such unique and picturesque landscapes Iceland has become increasingly popular for people of all ages.
 As with any up and coming tourist destination, one of the most significant contributing factors as to whether people visit comes down to the price.
-Iceland is no where near as cheap as some Asian and Eastern European countries.
+Iceland is nowhere near as cheap as some Asian, Eastern European or South American countries, such as Chile.
 However, you can still immerse yourself in this nation even if you are a budget traveller, but how exactly?
 Simply, see Iceland in a campervan.
 With your house and wheels all in one you are already saving money.
 Coupled with further budget tips in this article Iceland can be visited by all, without breaking the bank.

 Budget Tips For Iceland

 Hiring Tiny Tina For Our Iceland In A Campervan Adventure

 Hiring a campervan through Iceland not only provided us with the freedom to explore but was also a very affordable way to get around Iceland.
 Tiny Tina from Sadcars was, as the name suggests, tiny, but perfect for what we were doing.